Victor Hedman: Rising star amongst defenceman, Norris Trophy win (2013–2019)

-Continued success, back-to-back Stanley Cup wins, Conn Smythe Trophy (2019–2024)
+Continued success, back-to-back Stanley Cups, Conn Smythe Trophy (2019–2024)

 On 5 December 2019, Hedman scored his 100th career NHL goal in a 5–4 loss against the Minnesota Wild against goaltender Alex Stalock.
 Hedman became the first defenceman in Lightning history to record 100 regular season goals and the seventh Swedish-born defenceman to do so.
 On 30 December, Hedman was announced as a selection for the 2020 NHL All-Star Game.
 Hedman was named a finalist for the James Norris Memorial Trophy for the fourth consecutive season, which eventually went to Nashville Predators captain Roman Josi.
 On 23 August 2020, Hedman scored two goals in a 3–2 loss against the Presidents' Trophy-winning Boston Bruins on goaltender Jaroslav Halák in the first game of the second round of the 2020 playoffs.
 The goals moved Hedman past Vincent Lecavalier for fifth-most points (53) in Lightning playoff history.
-On 25 August, Hedman recorded an assist on a goal by Blake Coleman in a Game 2 overtime victory over the Bruins.
+On 25 August, Hedman recorded an assist on a goal by Blake Coleman in a game two overtime victory over the Bruins.
 The assist moved him past Steven Stamkos for fourth-most playoff points (54) in Lightning history.
 The assist also moved Hedman past Erik Karlsson and Calle Johansson for fourth-most playoff assists (44) among Swedish defencemen.
 On 31 August, Hedman scored the game-winning goal and series clinching double-overtime goal over the Bruins.
 The goal was his fourth of the series and fifth of the playoffs.
 The four goals set a franchise record for most goals by a defenceman in a single playoff series.
 The fifth goal extended his current Lightning record of most goals by a defencemen in a single playoff year.
-As the Lightning defeated the Dallas Stars in six games in the 2020 Stanley Cup Finals for their second Stanley Cup in franchise history, Hedman was awarded the Conn Smythe Trophy by NHL commissioner Gary Bettman as the most valuable player in the playoffs.
+As the Lightning defeated the Dallas Stars in six games in the 2020 Stanley Cup Final for their second Stanley Cup in franchise history, Hedman was awarded the Conn Smythe Trophy by NHL commissioner Gary Bettman as the most valuable player in the playoffs.
 His ten goals during the 2020 playoffs were the third-most by a defenceman during a playoff year in league history, behind only Paul Coffey (12 in 1985 and Brian Leetch (11 in 1994).